mattwach/tinygo_picocalc/README.md

 the "classic" flash process.
 You might want to use a dedicated Pico for these experiments to keep your original Pico unchanged.

+If you are not familiar with preparing the Pico for flashing code, refer to the "More Tips" section below.
+The command to upload code is.

 ```bash
 tinygo flash -target=pico -serial=uart
 ```

-Use `-target=pico2` if you are using a Pico 2.
+Use `-target=pico2` here and below if you are using a Pico 2.
 If it works, you'll see this:

 ![picocalc](img/picocalc.jpg)